 All Saints Church in Childwall is stunning, it is designated as a Grade I listed building and is the only medieval church remaining in the Metropolitan borough of Liverpool.

 We hired Amadeus Chamber Choir who sang various hymns as guests arrived and during the signing of the register.
-The three hymns we chose were Come to a Wedding, Lord of the Dance and Guide me, O thou great redeemer.
-All popular hymns which were easy for our guests to join in along with the choir.
+We chose three hymns; Come to a Wedding, Lord of the Dance and Guide me, O thou great redeemer.
+All popular hymns which were easy for our guests to sing.

 Readings were Corinthians 13:4-8 and an Extract from Captain Corelli’s Mandolin read by two of our closest friends.
 I walked down the aisle with my Mum to the traditional Bridal March by Wagner and the wedding recessional was Mendelssohn’s Wedding March.

 On arrival to 30 James Street Liverpool, we had a drinks reception in Carpathia Restaurant were Prosecco and Beers were served for an hour and a half prior to the wedding breakfast.
 This was just enough time to mingle with our guests and to get some simple portraits of just the both of us.

-Even though we love Wes’s documentary style of wedding photography, Wes suggested we do two quick portrait sessions, this worked really well as we got two completely different set’s of images (that are now proudly displayed on the walls in our home) it also meant that I got some alone time with my new husband.
+Even though we love Wes’s documentary style of wedding photography, Wes suggested we do two quick portrait sessions, this worked out really well as we got two completely different set’s of images (that are now proudly displayed on the walls in our home).

 Our 30 James Street wedding breakfast took place in the White Star Grand Hall within 30 James Street hotel.
 The White Star Grand Hall is the gem of this historic building, a bright and airy space which features 15-foot Georgian windows, originally restored ceilings and beautiful chandeliers.